learn-co-curriculum/uci-mod-1-responsive-media/README.md

 ## Summary

 - We can set our media to `width: 100%; max-width: 100%;` to give them flexible fluid widths that will expand to the size of their parent.
-This allows us to write fewer media queries as they will resize to accomodate the device automatically in most cases.
+This allows us to write fewer media queries as they will resize to accommodate the device automatically in most cases.

 ## Resources

 - [Presentation Slides](https://docs.google.com/presentation/d/1j_i5pGPB5lHbgr4fpdUDheRBv2kAeOk_yhfd1Uc2f3s/edit?usp=sharing)
 - [Responsive Media Content - Code Example](http://jsfiddle.net/flatiron_school/HP6A3/1/)

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/responsive-media' title='Responsive Media'>Responsive Media</a> on Learn.co and start learning to code for free.</p>
+<p class='util--hide'>View <a href='https://learn.co/lessons/responsive-media'>Responsive Media</a> on Learn.co and start learning to code for free.</p>